 In 2002, shear cracks were identified in the bridge structure resulting in weight limits that detoured heavy haul trucks to Central Oregon, 200 miles out of their way.
 ODOT opened a temporary bridge in 2004 as an interim solution to keep the route open for freight and other vehicles until a new bridge could be built.
 The temporary bridge was constructed using materials and methods that could be installed quickly, but that do not meet environmental, design or seismic standards for permanent freeway bridges.

-As part of the Oregon Transportation Investment Act of 2003, funds were dedicated to replace the Willamette River Bridge.
-The bridge replacement project moved forward in November 2008 when the Federal Highway Administration issued a "Finding of No Significant Impact," based on an environmental assessment conducted by ODOT.
+As part of the Oregon Transportation Investment Act III, funds were dedicated to replace the Willamette River Bridge.
+The project moved forward in November 2008 when the Federal Highway Administration issued a "Finding of No Significant Impact," based on an environmental assessment conducted by ODOT.
 Construction work began in May 2009.
 Over the course of the next two years, a massive work bridge was built, the decommissioned bridge dismantled and the new southbound bridge constructed.
-By the end of summer 2011, the new southbound I-5 bridge was opened to traffic, ahead of schedule.
+By the end of summer 2011, the new southbound I-5 bridge was opened to traffic, two months ahead of schedule.

 Future bike paths